-Unfortunately many of us often go through a divorce or a break up and children are affected.
+Unfortunately, many of us go through a divorce or a break-up where children are affected.
+Sometimes, one or both partners have a drug or alcohol addiction.
 Who gets custody?
-Sometimes one or both partners has an addiction to drugs or alcohol.

 Adults who are engaging in irresponsible behavior will be looked upon negatively by the court when it comes to having custody or visitation rights with minors.
 The court will consider the well-being of the child and will not allow an adult with a drug problem to have visitation rights.
 Child custody with drug abuse will most likely lead to drug testing ordered by the court.
 US Drug Test Centers can assist with child custody drug and alcohol testing.

 The parent with a drug abuse problem is often detected by observations of the child.
 Signs of child custody with drug addiction may be frequent or unexplained absences from school, an unkempt appearance, clothing that is dirty or worn repeatedly, or unexplained bruising, cuts, or other injuries.

 School officials may notice signs of abuse when minors complain of being hungry or seem unusually quiet, lackluster, or sullen.
 Child custody with drug addiction also puts kids in danger of becoming substance abusers themselves.
 Some adults use children to traffic drugs, hiding illegal substances in a child's book bag or clothing.
 They unwittingly or knowingly put minors in harm’s way by using kids to interact with hardened criminals, gang bangers, dope dealers, prostitutes, and society's most undesirable elements.